All Episodes

 That's not their job.

-Their job is to fight words, not acts., like you know, mean words is what they have to take care of.
+Like, you know, mean words is what they've got to take care of now.

-Anyways, you guys, as if it couldn't get even worse, because I feel this year that for whatever reason, pedophiles are just spiking the ball on humanity.
+Anyways, you guys, as if it couldn't get even worse, and because I feel this year that for whatever reason, pedophiles are just spiking the ball on humanity.

-Because what happened was a Catholic girl got ruthlessly murdered by a wealthy Jew in Atlanta, Georgia, who was a member of Beni Bariath, which is a Freemasonic Jewish group, which Sigmund Freud was a member of.
+Now, if you don't know this story, it's because what happened was a Catholic girl got ruthlessly murdered by a wealthy Jew in Atlanta, Georgia, who was a member of Beni Barith, which is a Freemasonic Jewish group, which Sigmund Freud was a part of, a member of.

 They were the precursor to the ADL.